 Haskell can be written using braces and semicolons, just like C. However, no one does.
-Instead, the "layout" rule is used, where spaces represent the compiler complains, indent more.
+Instead, the "layout" rule is used, where spaces represent scope.
+The general rule is: always indent.
+When the compiler complains, indent more.

 Braces and semi-colons Semi-colons terminate an expression, and braces represent scope.
 They can be used after several keywords: where, let, do and of.
 They cannot be used when defining a function body.
 For example, the below will not compile.